 This board tied for the highest score of the group, with a 10 out of 10.
 We actually had a hard time finding a hill that was steep enough to stop the Evolve, as this board powered up the steepest hill around (23% grade).

 The remote for this board features a small screen to easily display relevant riding data.

 This metric dealt with some of the features of these products, such as how responsive the board was to the remote, how ergonomic the remote was, how heavy the board was, whether or not it had regenerative braking, and how helpful the customer support was from the manufacturer.
-As you can see in the chart below, the Evolve — highlighted in blue — did very well once again.
+The Evolve did quite well.

 This board scored a 7 out of 10 for this metric, only getting slightly knocked down from its weight.
 At 17.3 lbs, it wasn't the heaviest board we tested, but there were a handful that were lighter.
 The remote felt nice and solid in our hands, and the board was very responsive to commands from the remote.
 The manufacturer has both a contact phone number and email, and responded promptly to our questions via email.
 They also have a warranty and return policy .
 This board does possess regenerative braking.

 For this metric, we evaluated how the board did at controlling our speed down a steep hill, as well as how quickly it could come to a stop on flat ground.